-This is a short section of retaining wall on the Leeds & Selby, lining the footpath up to the platform entrance at South Milford station.
-It is of horizontal dry stone wall construction, with a vertical dry stone wall coping.
-It appears to date to the recent (post-1980) refurbishment of the station.
+This is a short section of retaining wall ining the footpath up to the platform entrance at South Milford station.
+It is of dry stone wall construction, with vertical copers. appears to date to the recent (post-1980) refurbishment of the station.